marie-lourdes/leperlier-marie-lourdes-app-web-pay-my-buddy-P6/README.md

 ### Debugging
  For testing code without run application:
-Use  Maven CLI 'mvn clean package -Denvironnement=dev'
+Use  Maven CLI 'mvn test or mvn verify  changing before the datasource.url bdd for testing